Illuminati (comics): Infinity Gauntlet

 Mister Fantastic reveals to the group that he has been collecting the Infinity Gems, and hopes to collect them all with the help of the Illuminati.
 Despite a general apprehension, the group manages to acquire all six gems.
 When the Gems are assembled, Mister Fantastic attempts to will the Gems out of existence, but he is unable to do so.
-Faced with this failure and a reprimand from Uatu the Watcher, he makes the controversial decision to give each Illuminati member one gem to hide so that they may never be combined and used again.
+Faced with this failure and a reprimand from Uatu the Watcher, he decides to give each Illuminati member one gem for safekeeping.

 Civil War

 Although the Illuminati never met or operated as a group during Civil War, their actions in the conflict reflect their reactions at the last meeting.
 Iron Man and Mr. Fantastic became two of the leading members of the pro-registration side, and worked closely with the United States government and S.H.I.E.L.D.
 Doctor Strange stayed out of the conflict, meditating and fasting, though he later admits, after joining the New Avengers and finding new love, that he regrets his lack of involvement.
 Afterward, he would join the New Avengers, who continue to operate underground without registering.
 Black Bolt and the Inhumans stayed out of the conflict, but began their own Cold War with the United States.
 Namor was involved only so far as it served his interests.
-This included avenging the death of his cousin in the Stamford tragedy, and coming to the aid of his friend Captain America's forces in the final battle.
+This included avenging the death of his cousin Namorita and coming to the aid of his friend Captain America's forces in the final battle.
 Professor X was not on Earth during the conflict.